 You must therefore provide:

-- proof of your identity – you will be asked to attend our office with original documents; we’ll take copies, or submit your documents via our secure digital platform;
+- Proof of your identity – you may be asked to attend our office with original documents; we’ll take copies, or submit your documents via our secure digital platform.

-- proof of your qualifications – you will be asked to attend our office with original documents; we’ll take copies
+- Proof of your qualifications – you may be asked to attend our office with original documents; we will take copies.

 - Criminal Record check via the Disclosure and Barring Service, or Access NI, which will verify your declaration of unspent convictions.

-- We’ll also ask you to complete a questionnaire about your health to establish your fitness to work.
+- We will also ask you to complete a questionnaire about your health to establish your fitness to work.

-- We’ll also ask you about any reasonable adjustments you may require under the Equality Act 2010.
+- We will also ask you about any reasonable adjustments you may require under the Equality Act 2010.
 This information will be shared with relevant trust staff to ensure these are in place for when you start your employment.